JCSDA/jedi-docs/docs/inside/jedi-components/ufo/obsops.rst

 Description:
 ^^^^^^^^^^^^
 This observation operator implements linear interpolation (including log-linear interpolation), and nearest-neighbor interpolation in a vertical coordinate when explicitly chosen.
-If choose automatic (which is same as choose default), then if the vertical coordinate is :code:`pressure` or :code:`air_pressure_levels`, interpolation is done in the logarithm of air pressure; if choose :code: `constant vertical coordinate values` :code:, then the default interpolation is nearest-neighbor.
+If choose automatic (which is same as choose default), then if the vertical coordinate is :code:`air_pressure` or :code:`air_pressure_levels`, interpolation is done in the logarithm of air pressure; if choose :code: `constant vertical coordinate values` :code:, then the default interpolation is nearest-neighbor.
 For all other vertical coordinates interpolation is done in the specified coordinate (no logarithm applied).

 This operator can be used as a component of the `Composite` operator.

 Configuration options:
 ^^^^^^^^^^^^^^^^^^^^^^
 * :code:`vertical coordinate` [optional]: the vertical coordinate to use in interpolation.
-If set to :code:`pressure` or :code:`air_pressure_levels`, the interpolation is done in log(air pressure).
-The default value is :code:`pressure`.
+If set to :code:`air_pressure` or :code:`air_pressure_levels`, the interpolation is done in log(air pressure).
+The default value is :code:`air_pressure`.
 * :code:`constant vertical coordinate values` [optional]: use the (array) values as vertical coordinate in interpolation.
 If :code:`interpolation method` is not defined, then nearest-neighbor will be used in interpolation.
 If this option is chosen, the geovals for vertical coordinate are not requested and vertical coordinate option above shouldn't be used.
 The primary purpose of this option is to serve the requirement for soil moisture assimilation.
 * :code:`observation vertical coordinate` [optional]: name of the ObsSpace variable (from the :code:`MetaData` group) storing the vertical coordinate of observation locations.
 If not set, assumed to be the same as :code:`vertical coordinate`.
 * :code:`variables` [optional]: a list of names of ObsSpace variables to be simulated by this operator (see the example below).
 This option should only be set if this operator is used as a component of the `Composite` operator.
 If it is not set, the operator will simulate all ObsSpace variables.